Jackiereal/JBInfra/README.md

 ### `node -v`

-2. if not available download install node and yarn in your system
+2. if not available download and install node.

 ### `https://nodejs.org/en/download/`